betsyferronato/Employee-Manual/index.md

 The COS Team meets daily (M-F) at 9:00 AM in three groups; either meeting in the small room, big room, or bench room.
 Room assignments are posted each week around the office.
 Each staff member shares their main priority/goal for the previous day, and the current day.
 The meeting is important and is <15 minutes.

-Catered Lunches:  On Tuesdays and Thursdays at 12:30 PM COS offers a catered lunch to the staff.
+Catered Lunches:  On Tuesdays at 12:30 PM COS offers a catered lunch to the staff.
 Most lunches have a presenter or a planned topic of discussion.
 Please remember to fill in the food restrictions field in Zenefits.

-Infrastructure Meetings: (Tuesdays 2 PM) The Developer team meets for an hour of planning tasks and presentation of mock-ups and/or working models.

-Steering Committee Meetings: (Wednesdays 2 PM) The Management team meets to discuss operational logistics of COS.

-Metascience Meetings: (Thursdays 2 PM) The Metascience team meets to discuss ongoing Metascience projects, to report progress and to provide general updates.

-Community Meetings: (Fridays at 2 PM) The Community team meets to strategize for upcoming events COS staff will be attending and participating, and for promoting COS activities and products.

 ##Attendance